By David Joel Miller.

 Mental illnesses appear and disappear like magic – More DSM-5.

 The effort to improve and refine the Diagnostic and Statistical Manual of Mental Disorders continues.
-This round of revisions has created a lot of concern about the way in which things we though we knew about the nature and treatment of mental illness can change dramatically in a short time span.
+This round of revisions has created a lot of concern about the way in which things we thought we knew about the nature and treatment of mental illness can change dramatically in a short time span.

 There has been a lot of opposition to some of the proposed changes from both inside the American Psychiatric Association (APA) and those outside the association who have to work with the manual.
 The effects for consumers and clients may not be obvious for some time.